-“Alcohol is also a diuretic and can lead to dehydration, which will worsen hangover symptoms such as headache and thirst,” he says.
+“Alcohol is also a diuretic and can lead to dehydration, which will worsen hangover symptoms such as headache and thirst,” says Dr Lui Hock Foong, a gastroenterologist at Gleneagles Hospital.

 Reason #1: You’re drinking dark-coloured alcohol

-“Alcohol tolerance has a genetic basis, but the development of hangovers is more dependent on the type of alcohol consumed, and the circumstances surrounding the way it is consumed,” says Dr Lui.
+“While alcohol tolerance has a genetic basis, the development of hangovers is more dependent on the type of alcohol consumed, and the circumstances surrounding the way it is consumed.”

 Reason #2: You’re drinking too much (worse if it’s on an empty stomach)